These common mistakes could be the difference between passing and failing

 However, dilution alone still may not be strong enough to protect against a positive sample.
 As an added precaution, it may be beneficial to use a supplement like Verdant Detox in the 48 hours prior to the test.
 This detox supplement is formulated using pharmaceutical-grade natural extracts compounded to hasten the removal of THC from the body.
 When emergency strikes, having reliable detox capsules handy is always a safe bet.

 In an effort to home-detox, many consumers hit the supplement counter.
 Yet, contrary to what is often reported online, taking high doses of vitamins like niacin can cause some unpleasant side effects.
 Niacin, also known as vitamin B3, is one of the most common supplements suggested for DIY cannabis detoxes.
 Yet, when taken in excess, niacin can cause some serious problems, like flushing, itching, diarrhea, and vomiting.
 Not fun for anyone.

 While it’s useful to get your daily dose of niacin through healthy foods or low-dose supplementation, there is no evidence that suggests that taking larger doses of the vitamin will help you detox fatty-compounds like THC more quickly.
 This is especially true with the vitamin is taken all at once.
-In fact, the Institute of Medicine has set the tolerable upper limit of niacin consumption is a mere 35 milligrams per day for an adult.
+In fact, the Institutes of Medicine set the tolerable upper limit of niacin consumption at a mere 35 milligrams per day for an adult.
 A healthy intake is 16 milligrams per day for men and 14 for women.
 Much more than that and you risk toxicity with little reward.

 Instead, it may be better to stick to your regular multivitamin and maintain a healthy diet in the two weeks before the test.
 Short on time?
 Those in need of extra support may want to consider picking up an herbal detox kit with no added niacin.
 While herbs and plants may naturally contain niacin, there’s no need to go overboard with high-dose supplements.